DBMS - Architecture

-The design of a Database Management System highly depends on its architecture.
+The design of a DBMS depends on its architecture.
 It can be centralized or decentralized or hierarchical.
-DBMS architecture can be seen as single tier or multi tier. n-tier architecture divides the whole system into related but independent n modules, which can be independently modified, altered, changed or replaced.
+The architecture of a DBMS can be seen as either single tier or multi-tier.
+An n-tier architecture divides the whole system into related but independent n modules, which can be independently modified, altered, changed, or replaced.

-In 1-tier architecture, DBMS is the only entity where user directly sits on DBMS and uses it.
-Any changes done here will directly be done on DBMS itself.
-It does not provide handy tools for end users and preferably database designer and programmers use single tier architecture.
+In 1-tier architecture, the DBMS is the only entity where the user directly sits on the DBMS and uses it.
+Any changes done here will directly be done on the DBMS itself.
+It does not provide handy tools for end-users.
+Database designers and programmers normally prefer to use single-tier architecture.

-If the architecture of DBMS is 2-tier then must have some application, which uses the DBMS.
-Programmers use 2-tier architecture where they access DBMS by means of application.
-Here application tier is entirely independent of database in term of operation, design and programming.
+If the architecture of DBMS is 2-tier, then it must have an application through which the DBMS can be accessed.
+Programmers use 2-tier architecture where they access the DBMS by means of an application.
+Here the application tier is entirely independent of the database in terms of operation, design, and programming.

-Application (Middle) Tier: At this tier the application server and program, which access database, resides.
-For a user this application tier works as abstracted view of database.
-Users are unaware of any existence of database beyond application.
-For database-tier, application tier is the user of it.
-Database tier is not aware of any other user beyond application tier.
-This tier works as mediator between the two.
+Application (Middle) Tier − At this tier reside the application server and the programs that access the database.
+For a user, this application tier presents an abstracted view of the database.
+End-users are unaware of any existence of the database beyond the application.
+At the other end, the database tier is not aware of any other user beyond the application tier.
+Hence, the application layer sits in the middle and acts as a mediator between the end-user and the database.

-User (Presentation) Tier: An end user sits on this tier.
-From a users aspect this tier is everything.
-He/she doesn't know about any existence or form of database beyond this layer.
-At this layer multiple views of database can be provided by the application.
-All views are generated by applications, which resides in application tier.
+User (Presentation) Tier − End-users operate on this tier and they know nothing about any existence of the database beyond this layer.
+At this layer, multiple views of the database can be provided by the application.
+All views are generated by applications that reside in the application tier.

 Multiple-tier database architecture is highly modifiable, as almost all its components are independent and can be changed independently.